How often do you set goals? How often do you revisit your list?

 What this really means is don’t put off until tomorrow what you could do today.
 We tend to value things in the present moment much more than we value things in the future.

 Setting goals is a process that changes over time.
 The goals you set in your twenties will most likely be very different from the goals you set in your forties.

 Whatever your age doesn’t really matter in the end, as long as you continually revisit your life goals and work to update them.

 What are the Benefits of Goal Setting?

 Edward Locke and Gary Latham (1990) are leaders in goal-setting theory.
 According to their research, goals not only affect behavior as well as job performance, but they also help mobilize energy which leads to a higher effort overall.
 Higher effort leads to an increase in persistent effort.

 Goals help motivate us to develop strategies that will enable us to perform at the required goal level.

 Accomplishing the goal can either lead to satisfaction and further motivation or frustration and lower motivation if the goal is not accomplished.

-Goal setting can be a very powerful technique, under the right conditions according to the research.
-(Locke and Latham).
+Goal setting can be a very powerful technique, under the right conditions according to the research (Locke & Latham, 1991).

 According to Lunenburg (2011), the motivational impact of goals may, in fact, be affected by moderators such as self-efficacy and ability as well.